-The Information Commissioner’s Office of the UK (ICO) has provided a comprehensive guide on consent under GDPR.
+GDPR requires that brands collect affirmative consent that is “freely given, specific, informed, and unambiguous” to be compliant.
+The ICO has also provided a comprehensive guide on consent under GDPR.
 If you’re not ready to dive into the full 39-page guide just yet, here’s a breakdown of the five most important things you must know about email consent under GDPR—with plenty of examples of how we put them into action here at Litmus.

 “Silence, pre-ticked boxes or inactivity should not constitute consent.”

-2. Keep consent requests separate from other terms & conditions.
+2. Keep consent requests separate from other terms & conditions

 Email consent must be freely given—and that’s only the case if a person truly has a choice of whether or not they’d like to subscribe to marketing messages.
 If subscribing to a newsletter is required in order to download a whitepaper, for example, then that consent is not freely given.

 Under GDPR, email consent needs to be separate.
-Never bundle consent with your terms and conditions, privacy notices, or any of your services, unless email consent is necessary to complete that service.
+Never bundle consent with your terms and conditions, privacy notices, or any of your services (unless email consent is necessary to complete that service).

-3. Make it easy for people to withdraw consent—and tell them how to do it.
+3. Make it easy for people to withdraw consent—and tell them how to do it

-“The data subject shall have the right to withdraw his or her consent at any time. (…) It shall be as easy to withdraw as to give consent.”
+“The data subject shall have the right to withdraw his or her consent at any time […] It shall be as easy to withdraw as to give consent.”

 If you are already compliant with current Canadian, American, or European email laws, you may not have to change much when it comes to this requirement for GDPR compliance.
-Still, this is a perfect time to revisit your current opt-out process to ensure you’re following best practices:
+Still, this is a perfect time to revisit your current opt-out process to ensure you’re following unsubscribe best practices:

-- Don’t charge a fee
+- Don’t charge a fee.

-- Don’t require any other information beyond an email address
+- Don’t require any other information beyond an email address.

-- Don’t require subscribers to log in
+- Don’t require subscribers to log in.

-- Don’t ask subscribers to visit more than one page to submit their request
+- Don’t ask subscribers to visit more than one page to submit their request.

-In the footer of every promotional email from Litmus, we include an option to opt-out from receiving emails.
+In the footer of every promotional email from Litmus, we include an option to opt out from receiving emails.
 This makes unsubscribing easy should a subscriber ever lose interest.

-4. Keep evidence of consent—who, when, how.
+4. Keep evidence of who consented, when, and how

 “Where processing is based on the data subject’s consent, the controller should be able to demonstrate that the data subject has given consent to the processing operation.”